canjs/can-connect-signalr/docs/can-connect-signalr.md

             return ...;
         }

-		// Method should take whatever data is required to destroy (usually an id) public MessageViewModel ItemDestroy()
+		// Method should take whatever data is required to destroy an instance (usually an id) public MessageViewModel ItemDestroy()
         {
             // Any RPC calls to the client related to destroy go here